Write a function called mergeArrays that combines two arrays into one.

 Create two different arrays to store input values for name and age.
 Let's

-call the arrays storeName
+call the arrays storeName and storeAge.

-function.
+Create a render function.
 Inside this function,

-method to the array storeName
+Attach reduce method to the array storeName.

-method and set it current
+age inside the reduce method and set it current

 <div><h2 class="displayName">${e}</h2><h3 class="displayAge">${age}</h3></div>